sadgedog/cryptograph_library/README.md

 ## ABOUT THIS
-This is hobby cryptograph library include
+This is a hobby cryptograph library that is written in full scratch except for the standart library and TEST code. it includes
 - Elliptic Curve(BLS12-381)
 - ElGamal Encryption on EC
 - RSA Encryption